Bali Tips & Information 2022 (Upated August 2024)

 Kuta, Legian, Seminyak & Canggu

 Moving a little further north on the map, you have Kuta, Legian, Seminyak and Canggu.
 The first two are not my style at all, and I’d personally say to avoid them.
-Seminyak is great for boutiques, restaurants (some great ones such as MAURI and Bonito Fish Bar), cafes and fantastic beach bars but you better plan on walking everywhere (down narrow streets with inconsistent footpaths) as traffic here can be tremendous.
+Seminyak is great for boutiques, restaurants (some great ones such as MAURI, DOME Restaurant, AMICI Bali, and Bonito Fish Bar), cafes and fantastic beach bars.
+We also highly recommend Potato Heads Suites for a luxurious stay with an eco-conscience.
+However, you had better plan to walk everywhere (down narrow streets with inconsistent footpaths) as traffic here can be tremendous.
 Canggu continues the sprawl further up the coast and has established itself as the wellness, yoga, plant-based, mindfulness district.
 It’s lovely.
-All of those fore-mentioned things are right up my alley, but it too suffers from cars and crowds.
+All of those aforementioned things are right up my alley, but it, too, suffers from cars and crowds.

 Sanur